xchwarze/wifi-pineapple-panel/README.md

  - Add "Manual upgrade" section
  - Decrease initial requests (from 8 to 3)
  - Use Universal Wifi pineapple hardware cloner downloads as update feed
+ - Add "Keep settings and retain the current configuration" checkbox

 ## Modules:
  - Refactor in Modules.php